Junyingw/CSCI-576-starter-code/ImageDisplay_C++_cross_platform/README.txt

 but you need to modify the CMakeLists.txt file accordingly.
 The main file is well commented, read it and it should be easy to understand how to modify it for your own purposes.

+IMPORTANT

+To build and run the project, open the ImageDisplay_C++_cross_platform folder as the root folder in VS Code.
+You should not open the parent folder (CSCI-576-starter-code) in VS code if you are trying to build this C++ project.

 Build and Run